- Course Number:

 Intended Outcomes for the course

-Upon successful completion of this course, students will have be able to:
+Upon completion of the course students should be able to:

 - Manipulate Boolean expressions to create the minimum realizable expression or circuit.